robocode-dev/tank-royale/buildDocs/docs/articles/gui.md

 ![Selected Bots](../images/gui/selected-bots.png)

-Note that the 'Start Battle' button will be disabled if the number of selected bots for the battle does not meet the minimum requirements defined by the rules ([game type]).
+Note that the 'Start Battle' button might be disabled if the number of selected bots for the battle does not meet the minimum requirements defined by the rules ([game type]), which is written in hover text for the 'Start Battle' button.

 ## Setup Rules

-It is possible to modify the rules for a specific [game type] for a battle similar to the original Robocode.
+Setup Rules makes it is possible to modify the rules for a specific [game type]:

 ![Setup Rules](../images/gui/setup-rules.png)

 Currently, these predefined game types exist: `classic`, `melee`, and `1v1`.
-But there is also a `custom` which you can use it for your purpose to experiment with the settings as you please.
+But there is also a `custom` which you can use it for your own purpose to experiment with the settings as you please.

 Rule settings: